allegro/bigflow/docs/build.md

 As you can see, the basic image installs the generated Python package.
 With the installed package, you can run a workflow or a job from the Docker environment.

 Run the `bigflow build-image` command inside the `docs` project.
-Next, run the following command to run the example workflow from the docker :
+Next, run the following command to run the example workflow from the docker:

 ```shell script
 docker run bigflow-docs:0.1.0 bigflow run --job hello_world_workflow.hello_world